 A particularly Christian boss may be forced to reprimand or even fire some employees—but won’t do this with an attitude of sadistic joy or from a disposition that grinds people down.

 Particularly Christian bosses resist the temptation to abuse or devalue their employees.
 They loathe the sleazy intimidation tactics, strident yelling and public ridicule which are so prevalent in this broken world.
-Their leadership style is characterized by fairness and compassion because they realize that ‘a Christian bully’ is a contradiction in terms.
+Their leadership style is characterized by fairness and compassion.

 Furthermore, particularly Christian bosses recognize their own need for Divine grace: “For all have sinned and fall short of the glory of God” (Rom.3:23).
 They therefore pray for God’s guidance and grace upon them in their decision-making and leadership.